CMecrow/CM-Project-1/README.md

 ## Future Features

 ### - Future Feature Idea
-    -
+    - A page where members could pay their membership fees online.
+This could also branch out to provide a site for members to order or reserve club merchandise.
+        - This concept falls outside of the scope of the first iteration of the site.
+Both in terms of time investment and knowledge of the developer.
+It could feasibly be introduced a few months after first release, once members have got used to the layout and nature of the site in its current form.

+    - Creation of a forum / chatroom for members and prospective members
+        - As with the above, this concept would require a large investment of time and outside knowledge to implement.
+Both ideas would be useful and relevant for a site such as this and would provide the site with more interaction from users, and could provide another stream of income for the club.

 ---

 ## Testing

-Seperate testing file linked [Here.](https://github.com/CMecrow/CM-Project-1/blob/main/docs/Testing.md)
+Separate testing file linked [Here.](https://github.com/CMecrow/CM-Project-1/blob/main/docs/Testing.md)

 ### Validator Testing
 #### HTML -
 When passing through HTML validator - [W3C validator](https://validator.w3.org/nu/) there are 2 areas related to the 'join' page, namely the lack of a 'method' or 'action' value in the sign up form.
-This was a concious decision to avoid any site errors or crashes when a submition was attempted.
+This was a conscious decision to avoid any site errors or crashes when a submission was attempted.
 Were the site to go live, this would need amending as a first priority.
+This is mentioned in more detail in the testing document.
 #### CSS -
 No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
 ### Accessibility